CaioAugustoo/alloy-challenge/server/README.md

 This project is a REST API built with Express.js.
 Endpoints are defined in the `src/core/routes` directory.

-The API uses JWT authentication except for the `/signup` endpoint.
-The `/signup` endpoint is used to register new users.
+The API uses JWT authentication except for the `/signup` and `/signin` endpoint.

 **The focus of this project is on the workflow automation, so the API is designed to handle workflows and their executions and not to provide a complete CRUD API for users, workflows, and actions, even though it would be nice to have in the future.**